dalb8/my-fdroiddata/README.md

 The Current Versions are updated automatically and perhaps infrequently, so they could easily be incorrect.

-Since faults would likely go unnoticed, new builds are only committed after inspecting the source code and running the APK on a gadget.
+Since faults would otherwise go unnoticed, new builds should only be committed after inspecting the source code and running the APK on a gadget.
 Prebuilt libraries, whether included or pulled at build time from maven repos, should have been built by a third party, unless otherwise stated.